coleenquadros/configuration/README.md

 - `distribution_domain` - The domain name corresponding to the distribution.
 - `origin_access_identity` - The origin access identity in the form of `origin-access-identity/cloudfront/<cloud_front_origin_access_identity_id>`.

+#### Manage CloudWatch Log Groups via App-Interface (`/openshift/namespace-1.yml`)

+CloudWatch Log Groups can be entirely self-serviced via App-Interface.

+In order to add or update an CloudWatch Log Group, you need to add them to the `terraformResources` field.

+- `provider`: must be `cloudwatch`
+- `account`: must be one of the AWS account names we manage.
+[Current options](/schemas/openshift/namespace-1.yml#L502)
+- `identifier` - name of resource to create (or update)
+- `defaults`: path relative to [resources](/resources) to a file with default values.
+Note that it starts with `/`.
+[Current options:](/resources/terraform/resources/)
+- `output_resource_name`: name of Kubernetes Secret to be created.
+  - `output_resource_name` must be unique across a single namespace (a single secret can **NOT** contain multiple outputs).
+  - If `output_resource_name` is not defined, the name of the secret will be `<identifier>-<provider>`.
+    - For example, for a resource with `identifier` "my-log-group" and `provider` "cloudwatch", the created Secret will be called `my-log-group-cloudwatch`.

+Once the changes are merged, the CloudWatch Log Group will be created (or updated) and a Kubernetes Secret will be created in the same namespace with all relevant details.

+The Secret will contain the following fields:
+- `log_group_name` - The name of the CloudWatch Log Group.
+- `aws_region` - The name of the Log group's AWS region.
+- `aws_access_key_id` - The access key ID.
+- `aws_secret_access_key` - The secret access key.

 ### Manage Slack User groups via App-Interface

 Slack User groups can be self-serviced via App-Interface.